 Leader: Johannes M. Hedinger (CH) with Analia Saban (ARG/US)

 Master Class III: TIME & SPACE

-Land and Environmental Art examined in terms of temporality and spatiality.
-How does Land Art work change over time, what happens in and with (public) space?
-Other topics are transience, change and the archive.
+Land and Environmental Art is examined in terms of its intrinsic temporality and spatiality.
+How does Land Art work change over time, how does its space transition?
+Further topics include ephemerality, perishability and the archive.

 Master Class IV: MEDIA & THEORY

 The focus of this Master Class is on the conceptual aspects of Land Art and its historical relationship to Minimal, Conceptual and Process Art.
 This class looks at the theorization of artworks and examines how the specific choice of media and their documentation can generate new perspectives on existing works or even create new ones.

 Leader: Hanna Hölling (UK) with Mirja Busch (D)

 New tendencies in Land and Environmental art are explored with reference to collaborative and participatory practices and the notion of co-authorship.
 How can Land Art be mediated and what are the ways of curating Land Art are amongst the questions asked in this module.